YaLTeR/LiveSplit.BunnySplit/README.md

 - AutoReset and AutoStart resets and starts the LiveSplit timer on `bxt_timer_reset` and `bxt_timer_start`, respectively.
 - AutoSplit on game end supports Half-Life, Opposing Force, Blue Shift and Gunman Chronicles.
 - AutoSplit on chapters or maps splits when you enter some chapter or map for the first time.
+- If you place LiveSplit near the in-game BXT timer you might see the LiveSplit timer being delayed by around 0.5s, don't worry about it, all autosplits are accurate.

 #Building
 Use Visual Studio 2015 with the latest LiveSplit.